fasnicar/fasnicar.github.io/README.md

 # People

-*PhD candidates*: Riccardo Vanini, Elisa Piperni, Michal Punčochář
+*PhD candidates*: Riccardo Vanini, Elisa Piperni, and Michal Punčochář.

 See the [People](people.md) page for more details.